ahmadaimandev/Popup-Modal/README.md

 # Popup Modal Project

-This project is a simple popup modal inspired by the design from Bukku.my.
+This project is a simple popup modal inspired by the design from [Bukku.my](https://bukku.my/).
-The goal was to test and improve my HTML and CSS skills by replicating a professional design
+The goal was to test and improve my HTML and CSS skills by replicating a professional design.

 ## Technology Used ⚡